|

 This method behaves exactly as the expression

-signal(new SuspendSignal(argument))
+signal(new SuspendSignal(argument)).

-public static Object signal(FlowSignal signal)
+resume(Object)public static Object signal(FlowSignal signal)

 This method first suspends the current flow at the point of invocation.
 Then it sends the specified signal to the flow-controller, as if the signal were thrown by the flow-creator (see below).
 After this, the next actions are fully determined by the flow-controller, which typically uses the signal to decide.